rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/actions/ignored

-   Doing a GET on the ignored actions endpoint will return a list of all action identifiers that the user has set to have ignored during accounting.
+   Doing a GET on the ignored actions endpoint will return a mapping of lists of all action identifiers that the user has set to have ignored during accounting.
+User can also specify a specific action type to get only that type's mapping.

    **Example Request**: